How the dashboard's numbers are built

 30-day average (default) — a trailing time-of-day average over 30 days of hourly observations, expressed as 24 hourly GW values.
 Each UTC hour is the mean of that hour across the window.
 This mode de-noises dispatch variability and reveals structural diurnal shape.
 It does not represent the most recent day.

 Last 24h — the most recent complete UTC day of hourly observations for each region where the upstream feed supports it.
-Regions without a recoverable 24-hour raw sequence (Tier C, some ENTSO-E zones with sparse reporting) retain their 30-day profile in this mode to preserve global completeness.
+Regions without a recoverable 24-hour raw sequence (T3-modelled regions by definition; some T1 ENTSO-E zones with sparse reporting in practice) retain their 30-day profile in this mode to preserve global completeness.
 This mode is noisier than the 30-day mode and reflects recent grid-specific events (wind lulls, transmission maintenance, holiday demand patterns).

 5. Flared gas: treatment and exclusion from headline

-The dashboard also tracks four major gas-flaring basins — Permian (USA), W. Siberia (Russia), S. Iraq, E. Saudi Arabia — using the World Bank Global Gas Flaring Reduction Partnership's 2024 VIIRS-derived flare volumes (World Bank GGFR, 2024).
+The dashboard also tracks eight major gas-flaring basins — Permian (USA), W. Siberia (Russia), S. Iraq, E. Saudi Arabia, Qatar, Kuwait, Yamal (Russia), and E. Siberia (Russia) — using World Bank Global Gas Flaring Reduction Partnership VIIRS-derived flare-location volumes (World Bank GGFR, 2025).
 Flared gas volumes are converted to electrical-equivalent energy using the assumption that 1 bcm of natural gas contains 10.55 TWh_th of thermal energy and a reciprocating-engine generator operates at 35% net electrical efficiency, yielding approximately 3.7 TWh_e per bcm flared.
 This conversion is consistent with the modular-generator fleet operated in the field by companies such as Crusoe Energy.
+See the flare audit note for per-basin volumes and uncertainty bounds.

 Flare is excluded from the headline ratio.
 The dashboard's primary story concerns renewable curtailment — a diurnal and seasonal phenomenon whose structure matters to any off-take solution.
 Flared gas is a continuous 24/7 base-load waste, operationally and physically distinct from dispatch-down.
 Including it would flatten the diurnal signal and conflate two different mitigation pathways.
 The flare total is reported as a single continuous-GW baseline in a footnote below the primary statistics, so it remains visible as context.